Hagenow

 Cafe Sophie

-Roastery & Café Together with the coffee roastery, the café has already become a favorite place for many in the heart of Hagenow.
-This is where people meet, chat and enjoy our freshly roasted coffees or homemade cakes.
-Why not drop by and take a break from everyday life?
-Our team is looking forward to your visit
+Roastery & Café Together with the coffee roastery, the café has already become a favorite spot for many right in the heart of Hagenow.
+This is where people meet, chat, and enjoy our freshly roasted coffees or homemade cakes.
+Why not stop by and take a break from your daily routine?
+Our team looks forward to your visit

 Museum for everyday culture of the Griesen region